A Survey on Large Language Models for Recommendation: Introduction

 Motivated by the remarkable effectiveness of the aforementioned paradigms in solving data sparsity and efficiency issues, the adaptation of language modeling paradigms for recommendation has emerged as a promising direction in both academia and industry, significantly advancing the state-of-the-art in the research of recommendation systems.
-So far, there are a few studies that review relevant papers in this domain~\cite{zeng2021knowledge,liu2023pre}. ~\citeauthor{zeng2021knowledge}~(\citeyear{zeng2021knowledge}) summarizes some research on the pre-training of recommendation models and discusses knowledge transfer methods between different domains. ~\citeauthor{liu2023pre} (\citeyear{liu2023pre}) proposes an orthogonal taxonomy to divide existing pre-trained language model-based recommendation systems w.r.t. their training strategies and objectives, analyzes and summarizes the connection between pre-trained language model-based training paradigms and different input data types.
+In the early stage, there are a few studies that review relevant papers in this domain~\cite{zeng2021knowledge,liu2023pre}. ~\cite{zeng2021knowledge} summarizes some research on the pre-training of recommendation models and discusses knowledge transfer methods between different domains. ~\cite{liu2023pre} proposes an orthogonal taxonomy to divide existing pre-trained language model-based recommendation systems w.r.t. their training strategies and objectives, analyzes and summarizes the connection between pre-trained language model-based training paradigms and different input data types.
 However, both of these surveys primarily focus on the transfer of training techniques and strategies in pretraining language models, rather than exploring the potential of language models and their capabilities, i.e., LLM-based way.
 Additionally, they lack a comprehensive overview of the recent advancements and systematic introductions of generative large language models in the recommendation field.
 To address this issue, we delve into LLM-based recommendation systems, categorizing them into discriminative LLMs for recommendation and generative LLMs for recommendation, and the focus of our review is on the latter.
-To the best of our knowledge, our survey is the first work that concludes an up-to-date and comprehensive review of generative large language models for recommendation systems.
+Recently, there have been several reviews introducing the application of large language models in recommendation systems or related technologies~\cite{lin2024recommender,zhao2024recommender,li2024large,chen2023large}.
+However, our paper is the first to comprehensively summarize three representative modeling paradigms of applying large language models in recommendation systems.
+Its distinct characteristics of being concise yet broadly and accurately covered have garnered significant attention in the industry.
+Additionally, our paper thoroughly reviews the major challenges faced by large language models in the recommendation field, providing valuable insights to guide future research directions in this area.
 The main contributions of our survey are summarized as follows: